khaaaleed-5/LinearRegressionHub/README.md

 # LinearRegressionHub

-Welcome to the Linear Regression Models Repository!
+Welcome to the Linear Regression Repository!
 This repository houses a collection of carefully crafted linear regression models designed for diverse applications.

 ## 🚀 Getting Started